 • Model coordinated decision-making, integrated regional data monitoring, and resource allocation through the Consortium’s regular cycle of meetings and shared database management;

-• Share sustainable values, principles, practices, and policies through a robust state of the art engagement platform and Vibrant NEO Dashboard; and
+• Share sustainable values, principles, practices, and policies through a robust state of the art engagement platform; and

-• Enable communities throughout the Northeast Ohio region to design and carry out their own sustainability projects through a tool kit, best practices, model policies, and pilot projects.
+• Enable communities to design and carry out their own sustainability projects through a tool kit, best practices, model policies, and pilot projects.

 The products were developed because the NEOSCC Board understands that a vision alone is not enough to effect change.
-The products are intended to encourage, equip, and support Northeast Ohioans to learn, share, create, and act together to create a more vibrant future.
+The products are intended to encourage and equip Northeast Ohioans to learn, share, create, and act together to build a more vibrant future.
 Additionally, it is hoped that the Vibrant NEO 2040 Vision and products will inspire and guide decision-making at the Metropolitan Planning Organizations (MPOs), Councils of Governments (COGs), and local level to ensure that land use, transportation, and environmental considerations are simultaneously addressed by their planning processes.

 How to Use the Products

-The products are intended to promote local action to take more of the “next steps” needed to implement the Vibrant NEO 2040 Vision.
+The products are intended to promote local action to take more of the steps needed to implement the Vibrant NEO 2040 Vision.
 They focus on local examples to enable knowledge sharing and replication.
-Out-of-region examples are also included to highlight best practices or different approaches being utilized outside of Northeast Ohio.

 The products are aligned with the final Vibrant NEO 2040 Vision recommendations and/or initiatives as an organizational structure.
 The Dashboard and Policy Framework products are higher-level and organized by the vision’s nine recommendations.
 The Tool Kit & Best Practices and Pilot Projects are aligned by the 41 initiatives nested under the recommendations.
 Therefore, the content of the products is directly related back to the overall vision so that users can reference the element that can be impacted with a particular tool or action.
 Further, the vision’s recommendations section also includes relevant product examples as in-text references.
 For the Tool Kit & Best Practices and Pilots products an additional organizational or sorting structure is used beyond references to the vision recommendations or topical areas.
 Six “place types” or “typologies”.